Ghana at the 2010 Winter Olympics: Alpine skiing

 The sole Ghanaian athlete at the Games, Kwame Nkrumah-Acheampong, competed in the men's slalom.
 Known as the "Snow leopard", Nkrumah-Acheampong was born in Glasgow, Scotland and raised in Accra, Ghana.
 He moved to England in 2000, and learnt to ski at the ski slope in Milton Keynes after being hired as a receptionist there.
 He joined the international skiing circuit in 2005, becoming the first black African to do so.

 In 2009, he qualified for the 2010 Winter Olympics, scoring 137.5 International Ski Federation points, within the required range of 120–140 points.
 He previously attempted to qualify for the 2006 Winter Olympics.
 Nkrumah-Acheampong was one of three African skiers at the 2010 Winter Games, alongside Samir Azzimani of Morocco, and Leyti Seck of Senegal.

 Nkrumah-Acheampong only received partial funding from the Ghana Olympic Committee, allowing him to travel to Vancouver, but not covering the travel costs of his support team.
 When bookmaker Paddy Power discovered the situation, they paid for his manager, coach and physiotherapist to travel to Canada to help his preparation for the Olympics.
 Nkrumah-Acheampong also sought individual sponsorship for the spots on his leopard spotted ski race suit.

-He said "Some people were sceptical, others just did not believe that it was possible to train in such a short period of time and try and qualify, but I think now I can stand up and say it's possible."
+He said "Some people were skeptical, others just did not believe that it was possible to train in such a short period of time and try and qualify, but I think now I can stand up and say it's possible."
 He was listed by Time as one of the 25 Winter Olympians to watch during the games, and he was placed as a 500–1 shot for the gold medal.
 In the slalom, Nkrumah-Acheampong registered times of 1:09:08 and 1:13:52 in his two runs, resulting in a final position of 47th overall.
 This was one place behind Azzimani of Morocco.